 Parents looking for a high-quality education for their children at an international school can find it a grueling task.
 Sometimes there are no shortage of options and other times there are very limited options.
 Once you have made your choice of school the first week of school can feel overwhelming.
-Here are a few tips to help you get through those first few days.
+Here are a few tips to help you get through those first the first week of school.

 Do your ultimate best for your children to start on the first day of school.
 There are so many things that are planned by the school and teachers for the first days, and also many things that happen organically between students.

-Make sure you attend orientation at schools, even if you have just arrived and do not have transport sorted.
+Make sure you attend school orientation, even if you have just arrived and do not have transport sorted.
 Book a taxi or driver.
 It is key to have an opportunity to look around and become familiar with the school grounds and meet teachers, administrators, security guards and other parents.
-It also provides the children with some time to familiarize themselves with the new school.
+It also provides the children with some time to familiarize themselves with the new school and their new classroom.
 Many international schools these days operate a buddy system whereby another student will assist a new student in getting used to the school environment and answer any questions (If a school doesn’t offer this, ask for it).
-It is also recommended to attend orientation even if you are an ongoing student to remind you of what to expect when school reopens and that essential routines are understood and followed.
+It is also recommended to attend orientation day even if you are an ongoing student to remind you of what to expect when school reopens and that essential routines are understood and followed.
 Orientation day should also give you time to figure out the cafeteria system and how it works and what is on offer.
 Go with a list of questions and an open mind.

 Starting a new school can be very stressful for children of all ages (and for parents), especially if you have just moved to a new country.
 Parents should try and reinforce confidence in their children and let them know you are there for them.
 For younger children try to ask social and play questions (Who do you sit next to?
 Who do you have lunch with?
 What do you do at break / recess?)
 For older students ask about what happens during the break, what students do after school, what happens in the cafeteria.
 Focus on the social and emotional needs of your children.

 The learning will fall into place.
 If problems do arise i.e. your child refuses to go to school or pretends they are sick, you may seek advice from their teacher or counsellor on how best to deal with these issues.
 Do not hesitate to reach out to the school counsellor, this is their job.
-As a parent ask questions if you are confused or worried.
+As a parent ask questions if you are confused or worried about your child’s school anxiety.

 Don’t be late